-Masking is an essential part of photo editing while Affinity Photo is handy to accomplish it.
-They allow you to hide or reveal parts of a layer, which is perfect for compositing and creating advanced effects.
+Masking is an essential part of photo editing.
+Masks allow you to hide or reveal parts of a layer, which is perfect for compositing and creating advanced effects.

 What is masking?